Bunkai9448/digipet_PSP/RE_Guide.md

 ## Remaining text in the Eboot.bin

 - There is still text missing and, from previous steps, apparently nothing useful for that in FILEDATA.CPK, BOOT.BIN, or OPNSSMP.BIN.
 The last chance of something easy is to find it in the unencrypted version of EBOOT.BIN.
 Hence you want to decrypt it and see its content, luckyly DecEboot can deal with the compression part.
-When you do that...
+When you do that and open it with your hex editor ...
 ¡Jackpot!
 You found the remaining text:
 ![Deceboot](https://imgur.com/S3CZJmz.png)